 Is Mould in the Bathroom Dangerous?

 Anyone who’s ever cleaned a bathroom will know how annoying black mould can be.
-It seems to be able to build up in the grouting between wall tiles no matter how well you stay on top of your bathroom cleaning duties, making it seem like there’s no point in cleaning in the first place, and you might start researching to see how much a bathroom renovation costs - or, you might start researching to discover what the best basin splashback ideas are.
+It seems to be able to build up in the grouting between wall tiles no matter how well you stay on top of your bathroom cleaning duties, making it seem like there’s no point in cleaning in the first place.
+You might even start researching to see how much a bathroom renovation costs.
 Outside of how unsightly and difficult to keep at bay black mould is – should you be concerned if it rears its head in your bathroom?
 Is black mould in the bathroom dangerous or is it something you can ignore?

 What is black mould?

 Mould is a natural organism which you’d normally expect to find in the outdoors.
 It’s a type of fungi that typically grows on top of organic matter, usually when its decomposing or decaying.
-The fluffy green covering that old fruit or leftovers you forgot about pick up over time is mould, as are wild mushrooms.
+The fluffy green covering found on old fruit or leftovers you forgot about is mould, as are wild mushrooms.

-There are thousands of types of mould, but the most commonly seen variety in the bathroom is black mould, or toxic black mold as it’s known in the USA.
-Known scientifically as Stachybotrys Atra, black mould is the type you’ll usually find growing on bathroom walls or on the grouting between tiles - a problem you won’t face with our kitchen cladding, as long as you know how to fit kitchen wall panels.
+There are thousands of types of mould, but the most common variety in the bathroom is black mould, or toxic black mold as it’s known in the USA.
+Known scientifically as Stachybotrys Atra, black mould is the type you’ll usually find growing on bathroom walls, ceilings, or on the grouting between tiles - a problem you won’t face with our kitchen cladding, as long as you know how to fit kitchen wall panels.

 It’s normally black or dark green with a wet and slimy top layer, and it thrives in warm high moisture environments just like your bathroom.